 The Sticks–a place includes anything from cornstalks to tree-trunks, cattle to pandas.
 It can be inviting or off-putting.
-In the Depression a hamlet outside of Chicago drew the parents of “Sunny” Bernardine because its cheaper land might produce food (Appendix 2).
+During the Great Depression a hamlet outside of Chicago drew the parents of “Sunny” Bernardine because its cheaper land might produce food (Appendix 2).
 By contrast Margie Keith, although a native of Floyd County, found it an alien life to hoe corn, pick suckers, pull weeds, pick & can beans, pitch hay, and collect eggs.
 In the 1970s, however, Floyd County experienced an in-migration of back-to-the-landers.
 The term “hippies” does them some injustice, trivializes them, because groups came for various reasons and with a general resolve for a fuller existence.
 Jayn Avery describes herself as a Floyd artisan who, like many of those early Solstice gatherers, came to the area through connections made at craft fairs.
 She feels that making a living at her Blue Heron Pottery was a natural in these mountains of “do-it-yourself, independent, hand-workers.”As I sat on the bank of the creek while keeping an eye on the crowd of little kids playing in the water, most of them naked or wearing panties, I nursed my newborn and felt truly at home.
 A Connecticut Yankee, having grown up in a world where I never felt I belonged, I could only smile at my fortune.
 Home–Virginia?
 I could not have imagined living this far south and still wondered at the naturalness of the experience.
 And I was not alone.
 The small creek, which was the beginning of the Little River, was flowing gently with its wooded banks next to a large field where people were gathering for the Summer Solstice of 1981.
 In my hand-made long skirt and blouse, I blended with the textures of leaves that filtered the warm sun as I watched how the children splashed in the waters while exploring the rocks, mud and each other.
 Life in this new world we had discovered was an unfolding mystery.

 It was the ‘70s and ’80s when a number of “communities” established their unique selves in Floyd County.
 People of common mind and few resources shared the cost and responsibility of land ownership based on different ideas.
 Some with family ties, some with simply a brief encounter with strangers, all knowing in their gut it was the right thing.
 Most were not even from Virginia.
 Massachusetts, New York, New Jersey, Pennsylvania, and the Carolinas were the most common origins, something I learned as I got to know folks.
 What all of us young people knew was that we had found the place to live an independent, soul-centered, back-to-the-land life.